 The Chains of Commanding: Much of the conflict between Odin and Thor comes from the latter's love of Earth and Odin wanting Thor to put Asgard first.
 Odin has often had to take action for the good of Asgard that disagree with Thor's sense of nobility.
 Asgard itself as at times been in trouble and needed Thor who was busy being a hero on Earth.

 The Chessmaster: At times even shown with a chess board representing whatever scheme he currently is working on.
+Certain stories after the universe- threatening evil is stopped reveal everything that happened had been arranged by Odin beforehand with things usually working out for the best.

 In earlier issues of the comics, Odin was sometimes depicted as actually having both eyes, but choosing to wear ceremonial eyepatches on special occasions.